Karim Benzema: Personal life

 Benzema was born in Lyon to French nationals of Algerian descent.
 His grandfather, Da Lakehal Benzema, lived in the village of Tigzirt, located in the northern town of Aït Djellil in Bejaia Province, Algeria before migrating to Lyon, where he eventually settled in the 1950s.
 Benzema's father, Hafid, was born in Tigzirt, while his mother, Wahida Djebbara, was born and raised in Lyon; her family originated from Oran.
 Benzema is the third youngest in the family and grew up with eight other siblings in Bron, an eastern suburb of Lyon.
 His younger brothers Gressy and Sabri are also footballers.
 The former plays at the amateur level with Vaulx-le-Velin in the Division d'Honneur, the sixth division of French football, while the latter plays in the youth academy of a club in the family's hometown of Bron.

 On 3 February 2014, his then-girlfriend Chloé de Launay gave birth to their daughter Mélia in Madrid.
 On 5 May 2017, his girlfriend Cora Gauthier gave birth to their son Ibrahim.
 A practicing Muslim, Benzema observes fasting during the Islamic holy month of Ramadan.
 He has spoken about his faith saying: "My faith helps me to be focused every day.
 It brings me benefits and it's my strength for me, my family, as well as for my work – for literally everything."
 In October 2023, Benzema expressed solidarity with the victims of Israeli airstrikes in Gaza.

-Benzema has been dating American model Jordan Ozuna since 2022, and confirmed their relationship on Instagram.
+Benzema started dating American model Jordan Ozuna in 2022, and confirmed their relationship on Instagram.
 Ozuna is the mother of Benzema's fourth child.
 In 2023, Ozuna converted to Islam.

+Benzema began dating French-Algerian actress Lyna Khoudri in 2025, making their relationship public at the Cannes Film Festival.
+The couple married later that year, in July, in Corsica.

 Since evolving internationally, Benzema has participated in numerous advertising campaigns.
 He was chosen as an ambassador of the American video game publisher Electronic Arts for the FIFA series.
 He has signed several sponsorship contracts, notably with the Korean automobile manufacturer Hyundai, the French telephone operator SFR and its subsidiary BuzzMobile, the French bank LCL and the sports betting company bwin.
 Benzema is sponsored by Adidas.
 In 2017, his documentary film Le K Benzema was released.
 In 2020, Benzema started his own YouTube channel, uploading videos of his everyday life, as well as interviews and fan Q&As.
 In 2022, Benzema was named official ambassador of the Fendi Faster sneaker line.